-The financial report has also been prepared on a historical cost basis, except for available-forsale investments, which have been measured at fair value.
+The financial report has also been prepared on a historical cost basis.
 Cost is based on the fair values of the consideration given in exchange for assets.

 The company is a listed public company, incorporated in Australia and operating in Namibia and South Africa.
 The entity's principal activities are mineral exploration.